 Know how to navigate stairs safely

 This year, I only have to walk down three stairs to get out of my building, but last year I lived on the fourth floor, so I had much more stairs to walk down, and I’m not known for walking particularly fast.
 I would practice walking up and down them early in the semester, with and without my cane, to make the navigation process easier.
-Read more about choosing housing here.

 Have an escape buddy to help you get out of the building

 I had my neighbors last year help me down the stairs and let me know when to turn to get to the next staircase, and everyone on my hall knew how to help me if the normal people weren’t able to.
 My roommates this year guide me down the stairs and across the street to wherever I need to go.
-If you’re trying to explain to someone how to be a guide for you, check out my post on how to be a human guide.

 Report to building staff that you are safe